retooth2/xenharmlib/doc/prim_interval_fan.rst

 An **interval fan** is a harmonic primitive describing the relative interval distances of the elements of a scale or a sequence from the vantage point of a tonal center.
-This is in contrast to the :doc:`interval sequence <prim_interval_seq>` primitive which describes the relative distances of notes/pitches in a scale or sequence *to each other*.
+This is in contrast to the :doc:`interval sequence <prim_interval_seq>` primitive, which describes the relative distances of notes/pitches in a scale or sequence *to each other*.

 Interval fans describe movement in relation to a tonal center *without* specifying that center.
 This situates them closely to both transformation theory and tonal music.
-However they are also simply a common form to denote an abstract scale, e.g. in Scale Workshop or Scala.
+However, they are also simply a common form to denote an abstract scale, e.g. in Scale Workshop or Scala.

 We start with an example from tonal analysis: